How to Accept Payments: A Comprehensive Guide

 Choosing a POS

-To take payments, you need a point-of-sale system—also known as a POS.
+To take payments, you need a point-of-sale system—POS.
 A POS has hardware that allows you to process payments and software that lets you add items and ring people up.
 Your POS system also takes care of routing funds to your bank account after you make a sale.

 When considering a POS for your business, make sure that it accepts not only cash but also credit cards (especially chip cards, which will soon replace magstripe cards) and mobile contactless payments (NFC).
 Increasingly, people are moving away from cash and checks and instead opting to pay with credit cards and mobile wallets.

 Your POS system should be able to to do a lot more than just process payments.
 Look for a POS with software that can help you run your business from top to bottom (things like sales reporting, inventory management, employee management, customer engagement software, and more).
 Think of your POS as a command center for your business.
 Read our complete guide to POS systems to learn more.

 To get deposits from sales, you need to connect your POS to your bank account.
 This is quick and simple with Square (Learn how to link your bank account to Square).
 Usually it takes around five days (excluding weekends and holidays) to verify the bank account, and then you’re good to go.
 Read more about how to connect your bank account to Square.

 Effectively managing your cash flow can have a massive impact on your business success.
 Look for a system with reliable, fast deposits.